DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

 !!! tip
-    The longest part of the script is pulling the Atlas CE docker images, if the script fails at this point, you can re-run it using `python atlas_ce_installer.py -dp` to skip over the download and unpacking and go directly to the image pull.
+    The longest part of the script is pulling the Atlas docker images, if the script fails at this point, you can re-run it using `python atlas_ce_installer.py -dp` to skip over the download and unpacking and go directly to the image pull.

 ---

 ### Start-up

-After completing the [installation section](#installation), you can do the following to start Atlas CE:
+After completing the [installation section](#installation), you can do the following to start Atlas:

  1. Validate that you are in the same Python environment that was used to run the installation script.
  2. Run `atlas-server start`.